RE@L Sees Fewer New Class-Rooms in Our Futures; Instead More New Team-Rooms™; New and Better Places to Learn Real-World STEM Skills

 Sam has been helping us out here at RE@L all the way back to his own middle school days.
 He not only gives us new STEM ideas to think about, he also helps us tell the story about our new products, often by creating his own video narratives to describe what we’re doing.

-Here’s Sam’s most recent video on RE@L’s new learning product: Water Quality™.
+Here’s Sam’s most recent video report on RE@L’s new learning product: Water Quality™.
 Sam shows us all a powerful, new RE@L real-world way for students to learn and share with their Learning-Teams.
-Click on his photo at the right to view Sam’s new video on RE@L’s new Water Quality product.

-Sam says it from a student’s viewpoint….that’s a view we at RE@L need to know.
+Sam reports his stories with a student’s viewpoint….that’s a view we at RE@L and our readers need to know.

 The RE@L good news coming to schools this fall is they will have access to our first, exciting new STEM learning product: Water Quality™.

-If you think learning more about Water Quality doesn’t interest young girls in middle school today, read below the comments of Ellie, our new RE@L EdTech Student Helpers Corner.
-Ellie is now a contributing member of Sam’s EdTech STEM Corner™.
+If you think learning more about Water Quality doesn’t interest young girls in middle school today, read below the comments of Ellie, our new member of RE@L EdTech Student Helpers Corner.
+Ellie is now a contributing member of Sam’s EdTech STEM Corner™, and we need more student helpers!

-Ellie chose a STEM project this spring on the topic of water quality in a river near her school.
-The river is called the Kinnikinnic, or “Kinni” for short.
+Ellie chose a STEM project in school this spring on the topic of water quality in a nearby river called the Kinnikinnic, or “Kinni” for short.
 Great name, what?

-Here are some excerpts from Ellie’s report to her class and other groups in her community:
+Here are some excerpts from Ellie’s report to her class and presentations to other groups in her community.
+Read on:

 “Freeing the Kinnikinic River is a topic with a lot of controversy and strong opinions.
 We should all vote to free the Kinni to benefit our world and in many other ways.
 According to the members of the Kinni Corridor Project, removing the dams is estimated to cost 15 million dollars.